Details are correct at the time of advertising and are subject to change due to educational reasons and service reconfiguration.

 What do forensic psychiatrists do?

-Community forensic psychiatrists manage a mix of inpatients and outpatients.
 The work of forensic psychiatrists, as for all doctors, covers many areas including clinical and managerial roles as well as teaching.
 Forensic psychiatrists lead strong multidisciplinary teams.
 Some specific aspects of the work of forensic psychiatrists include:

 - a strong focus on risk assessment.

 - careful collection of in-depth information

 - helping patients to understand and reduce their risk.